harness/developer-hub/docs/continuous-delivery/gitops/gitops-faqs.md

 No, Microsoft Teams does not support GitOps.

-### What RBAC policies or permissions are required to use Harness Gitops?
+### Which RBAC policies or permissions are required to use Harness GitOps?

 The minimum RBAC requirements depend on the applications and destination cluster setup.
-Thus, it is not straight forward to determine minimum requirements for RBAC/permissions.
+Thus, it is not straightforward to determine the minimum requirements for RBAC/permissions.
 For this reason, the ArgoCD application controller by default has wide RBAC permissions.